 In this process, a neutral mediator is selected to help the spouses and their attorneys reach a fair agreement regarding the key issues of the divorce.
 In order for mediation to be successful, however, both parties must negotiate in good faith.
 Finally, any agreement must be approved by the court.
 Attorney Michael Smith is always open to negotiating a settlement, but he is fully prepared to litigate the matter in court if an agreement cannot be reached.

 When the identity of the biological father is in question, it is necessary to establish paternity.
 Under Illinois law, if the parents were married at the time of a child’s birth, the husband is legally presumed to be the father of the child.
 If the parents were not married when the child was born, paternity must be established.
 In some cases, paternity is critical for the mother in obtaining child support payments.
 Similarly, establishing paternity is crucial for a father to obtain parenting time and decision making authority.
 Although the process is relatively straightforward in Illinois, it helps to have the guidance of an experienced family law attorney.

 Incidents of domestic violence can occur in any relationship, whether in the form of harassment, assault, sexual abuse or neglect.
 While it is possible to protect your safety by having your attorney obtain an Order of Protection, it may also be necessary to initiate a divorce or modify a child custody order.
 On the other hand, those who are falsely accused of domestic violence, which is not uncommon in a contentious divorce, also need to protect their rights.

 Regardless of the issue facing your family, it helps to have an experienced family law attorney by your side.
-For over thirty-five years, Michael J. Smith, Attorney at Law has been dedicated to helping families navigate difficult transitions and achieve their goals.
+For over 40 years, Michael J. Smith, Attorney at Law has been dedicated to helping families navigate difficult transitions and achieve their goals.
 If you need to protect your interests, preserve your relationships with your children, and secure your financial future, give us a call or fill out the convenient contact form on our website.